Launch an Affiliate Program Built for Sales, Not Just Sign-Ups

 The right rate comes from your margins and customer lifetime value, not from copying a competitor.
 It needs to be attractive enough that partners choose you, while still leaving profit after fees and any customer discount.
 Modeling this against your actual numbers is one of the first things a launch covers.

 It depends on scope, your platform, and how much recruitment you want handled.
 The free program review is the place to scope this.
-You will leave understanding what is involved and what it would take to launch your program properly, with no obligation.
+You’ll leave understanding what’s involved and what it would take to launch your program properly, with no obligation.

 Launch Your Affiliate Program the Right Way